Vision Board

 Card Node

-Smart Card Node
+Smart Node

-• Write a query to find Cards based on specific criteria, such as “all Cards with high priority in Deck X,” “all Cards assigned to User Y,” or “all Sub Cards of Hero Card Z.”
+- Write a query to find Cards based on specific criteria, such as “all Cards with high priority in Deck X,” “all Cards assigned to User Y,” or “all Sub Cards of Hero Card Z.”

-• Manually add specific Cards to the node by using the plus button on the search results.
+- Manually add specific Cards to the node by using the plus button on the search results.

 Container Node

 Containers allow you to visually and logically group other nodes.
-They can even be nested, with sub-containers inside parent containers.
+They can be nested, with sub-containers inside parent containers.
 Any node that is fully enclosed within a container’s boundaries will automatically belong to it, so resizing or moving a container will “capture” other nodes.
 The easiest way to add nodes to a container is to drag them directly into it.
 You can also select multiple nodes at once and use the context menu to create a new container around them.
 Containers can be given a custom label.

 Shared Functionality

-• Arrows: You can draw arrows between any nodes or containers to show relationships.
+- Arrows: You can draw arrows between any nodes or containers to show relationships.
 Arrows can also have a color and a label.

-• Delete: Remove selected node(s) using backspace.
+ctrl/cmd + d. - Delete: Remove selected node(s) using

 Adding Nodes